rudi-platform/rudi-node-container/README.md

 ## Build the OCI/Docker image

 The name for the docker image can be set as an argument of this scritpt.
-It defaults to 'rudinode:release'
+It defaults to 'rudi-container'

 ```sh
 ./2-build-image.sh